Binary Logistic Regression in Python

 Case Study – Modeling Loan Defaults

-Here’s a snapshot of the data.
-Our dependent variable is binary, whereas the independent variables are either categorical or continuous in nature.
+Below is a snapshot of the data.
+The dependent variable is binary, while the independent variables are a mix of categorical and continuous types.

 import pandas as pd